EricSmekens/node-serial-obd/README.md

 #### connect()

 Connect/Open the serial port and add events to serialport.
+Also starts the intervalWriter that is used to write the queue.

 #### disconnect()